github-medfiltforensics/median-filtering-forensics/README.md

     d. ucid00001.tif: example image from UCID database

-For any queries, please contact Divya Singhal at singhal_dia@yahoo.com
+For any queries or to report a bug in the code, please contact Divya Singhal at singhal_dia@yahoo.com

 HOW TO CITE:
-If you are using this code for scholarly or academic research, please cite this papers as:
+If you are using these codes for scholarly or academic research, please cite papers as:

 1. A. Gupta and D. Singhal, “Analytical Global Median Filtering Forensics Based on Moment Histograms”, ACM transactions on Multimedia Computing, Communications and Applications (TOMM), vol. 14, no. 2, pp. 44:1–44:23, April 2018. https://doi.org/10.1145/3176650.